Euphredes/Euphredes/README.txt

-tremble in the gold heat midday, sweat full of curls and wind-filled eyes. a cool spring's bank by the bottle.
+tremble in the gold heat midday, sweat full of curls and wind-filled eyes. a cool spring's bank in the bottle.

            Poet